Air fryer teriyaki chicken turns out delicious! With a thick flavorful sauce, you can now make tender marinated chicken in no time at all.

 If you’ve only used a pan or slow cooker to make this, I would suggest you try this version next time.
 Then decide for yourself which you love best.
 You’ll be surprised how well this turns out.

 We have a bunch of other easy Ninja Foodi chicken recipes you can make too.
 Any brand works though…

 - If you’re forgetful, like me, our frozen chicken wings in air fryer post may save dinnertime for you too.

-- Want to make air fryer barbecue chicken breasts, we have done that too.
+- Want to make air fryer barbecue chicken breasts or Cornish hen in air fryer, we have done those too.

 Air Fryer Chicken Teriyaki

 Air Fryer Teriyaki Chicken

 - Preheat air fryer to 380 degrees F for 5 minutes.

 - Trim boneless chicken breasts and cut into equal sized bite size pieces.
 Put in a bowl with teriyaki sauce (and onion if you want) and stir so every piece is coated well.
 Let sit at least 5 minutes to up to an hour if you'd like it to really soak in.